Skip to main content

 (13) "Reflective supervision" means the recurring and collaborative interaction between an early intervention service coordination supervisor and an early intervention service coordinator (i.e., the supervisee).

-(a) Reflective supervision shall:
+(a) Reflective supervision will:

 (i) Advance ongoing opportunities for learning to ensure high-quality early intervention services;